 - Attic or exterior wall insulation

-- Energy Star® rated windows
+- Energy Star® rated windows (entire window replacement, not just glass)

 - Solar screens